heatxsink/hmuzik/README.md

 I required a process that can be thrown at a directory of well tagged audio files, and have it organize/create a '%Artist%/%Album%' directory structure.

+I've also added the ability to generate a m3u playlist from a cmus playlist.

 ## Assumptions